“Would each of our private actions glorify God if exposed publicly?”

 So it is also important that you include wholesome sources that add pleasure to your daily life.
 Take these as seriously as a doctor’s prescription:

-With trusted, Godly counsel you can get wisdom from someone who can see your situation with objective eyes and help you separate truth from error.
+With trusted counsel, you can get wisdom from someone who can see your situation with objective eyes and help you separate truth from error.

 With that higher perspective, you can move forward in freedom.